juerslab/Maker-simple_microscope/README.md

 | Plywood  | Slot           | d + 0.27 mm      | d + 0.42 mm                 |
 | Plywood  | Interlocking   | d + 0.47 mm      | d + 0.42 mm                 |

+Note that the above acrylic parameters assume a smooth edge.
+If the edge is somewhat rough, then add about 0.1 mm...in our experience cast acrylic tends to produce rougher edges, and needs to have a larger

 Other parameters that may need adjusting include hex_nut_radius and fine_thread_cylinder_radius, depending on hex nut size and laser kerf

 Table to get laser power (for Epilog Zing, 60 W)